GetJobber/bitrise-aws-device-farm-runner/README.md

 - `ios_pool` - Device Farm iOS Device Pool ARN.
 Required for iOS runs.
 ARNs can be obtained using the AWS CLI `devicefarm list-device-pools` command.

 ### Android-specific Inputs
 - `apk_path` - APK file path.
-Required for Android runs when `apk_package_name` is not provided.
+Required for Android runs when `apk_name` is not provided.
 Default: `$BITRISE_SIGNED_APK_PATH`
-- `apk_package_name` - Filename of APK package to use for testing.
+- `apk_name` - Filename of APK package to use for testing.
 This should be a filename (not a path) that matches the name of the APK bundle previously uploaded with the [aws-device-farm-file-deploy](https://github.com/peartherapeutics/bitrise-aws-device-farm-file-deploy) step.
 The most recently uploaded package with this name will be used.
 If provided, this takes precedence over `apk_path`.
 - `android_pool` - Device Farm Android Device Pool ARN.
 Required for Android runs.
 ARNs can be obtained using the AWS CLI `devicefarm list-device-pools` command.

 ## Outputs